AlbertoIbarra/DataViz_Course/Data Descriptions/airlines.md

 * `is_retweet`, Boolean field for the tweet being a retweet.

 * `retweet_count`, number of times the tweet has been retweeted.
+If the tweet is a retweet, it refers to the source tweet, not to the actual one.
+A retweet of a retweet is counted as a retweet of the source tweet.

-* `followers_count`, the 'followers_count' attribute of the user who posted the tweet.
+* `followers_count`, the followers_count' attribute of the user who posted the tweet.
+It is the number of followers of that user.

 * `friends_count`, the 'friends_count' attribute of the user who posted the tweet.
+It is the number of followers of that user.

-* `favourites_count`, the 'favourites_count' attribute of the user who posted the tweet.
+* `favourites_count`, the 'favourites_count' attribute of the user who posted the tweet. it is the number of tweets that user has liked in the account’s lifetime.

 ### Source